technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

     ![](./media/image82.png)

 2. Enter the below phrases one by one.
+Select the **+** icon after entering each phrase.

     - !!**Schedule a real estate showing**!!